FleksySDK/KeyboardPlugins-iOS/README.md

 * This package requires a minimum deployment version of iOS 13.
 * This package requires Xcode 14 or higher (Swift 5.7+).

-# How to collaborate ? 🤜🤛

-If you have a service that you would like to be used by a keyboard, please, create your own fleksyapps and submit a PR.

 # How to get help? 🙋